eag1ex/pocket.js/readme.md

 #### PocketModule methods:

--   **$payload( data, async,type ).d:Boolean** : top level method to initiate requested tasks, returns true when successfully, and false on error.
+-   **$payload( data, async,type ).d:Boolean** : top level method to initiate requested tasks, returns true when successful, and false on error.

     -   `data.id:String`: payload.id that identifies this job
     -   `data.tasks:Array[]`: specifies required format/data of tasks to perform.
 Specifications for this can be found in `./samples/**`
-    -   `async`: when passing data is a defer you need to specify data type output as async:true, or set it in global options on POcket instance
+    -   `async`: when passing data is a defer you need to specify data type output as async:true, or set it in global options on Pocket instance
-    -   `type`: if out payload in in a loop for example and we do not want to override existing values, we can set type to type='update' (default is `new`)
+    -   `type`: if our payload is in the loop, for example: we do not want to override existing values, we can set it to type='update' (default is `new`)

 -   **$probeStatusAsync( probeID ).d:promise** : returns last status changed via async method, the promise is reset overtime new status is updated, so it can be called many times, returns status name